geekscrapy/docker-snort/README.md

     docker exec snortweb bash update-rules.sh <oink_code>

+## 4. (optional) Custom intel rules (customintel.sh):
+    Rules from other sources can also be added.
+Either create a scipt named customintel.sh to the current directory before building, or, alternativley the script can be modified once the container has been created

+    Requirements:
+	* The customintel.sh script must output rules to stdout - output is inserted into ```/etc/snort/rules/customintel.rules``` which is loaded by snort

 ## Rule updates:
 To update local.rules, white_list.rules or black_list.rules, modify the file and build the image.